Instant Pot Baby Back Ribs

 - 2 (2 – 2 1/2 pounds each) racks pork baby back ribs, trimmed

-- 1–2 cups BBQ Sauce, our homemade recipe or store-bought (we like Stubb’s BBQ Sauce)
+- 1–2 cups BBQ sauce (either our homemade BBQ Sauce or store-bought sauce)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.